paweljarosz/defarc/README.md

 	local asset_table = defarc.get_asset_by_name("proper-name")
 ```

-### .get_asset([asset])
+### get_asset([asset])
 Returns a table with selected asset data.
-This function returns a proper asset if proper asset_id or asset_name is provided, otherwise it returns a saved/selected asset_table.
+This function returns a proper asset if proper asset_id or asset_name is provided, otherwise it returns a selected asset_table.

 * **PARAMETER:** `asset` (string, optional) - an id or name of a asset from Arcweave JSON or Lua table with asset data (asset_table)
 * **RETURNS:** `asset_table` (table) - a table with data regarding selected asset